MartijnKeesmaat/frontend-data/README.md

 See the the live demo [here](https://make-frontend-data.netlify.com/)

-### Showing the materials for each category
+### Showing the most populair materials for each category
 The first chart is a horizontal bar chart which, in this case, updates the data of the donut chart.
 You can see the bar chart as a fancy alternative to a dropdown.
-Once the user hovers over a bar in the graph, the content will update.
+Once the user hovers over a bar in the graph, the donut-chart will update.
 ![](https://camo.githubusercontent.com/293a76cc4730b136d46d5c16cb88baf881d86f65/68747470733a2f2f692e6779617a6f2e636f6d2f35353031626136613335643632303461383733393561393136333262643033632e676966)

 ### What categories contain a material
 The donut chart shows the top 5 materials for each category.
 To make the prototype more interesting, we also update the bar chart based on those materials.
-Once the user hovers over a slice of the donut, it shows which categories also have that material.
+Once the user hovers over a slice of the donut, it shows which categories contain that material.
 The width of the bars now indicates how much of the selected material each category has.
 ![](https://camo.githubusercontent.com/30e1e4b2b0dd4e35994344799d32c661d4548d07/68747470733a2f2f692e6779617a6f2e636f6d2f38626237643566336362616263663738393462643033386361316265313735642e676966)

 ## Next to the examples
-Here you briefly see the examples I used and how I transformed.
-The process of adapting these examples can be find in the [wiki](https://github.com/MartijnKeesmaat/frontend-data/wiki/Examples-&-My-work).
+Here you briefly see the examples that were used and how I transformed them.
+The process of adapting these examples can be found in the [wiki](https://github.com/MartijnKeesmaat/frontend-data/wiki/Examples-&-My-work).

 | [Bar chart](https://www.freecodecamp.org/learn/data-visualization/data-visualization-with-d3/add-a-hover-effect-to-a-d3-element/)        | [Donut chart](http://bl.ocks.org/dbuezas/9306799)           | [Result](https://make-frontend-data.netlify.com/)  |
 | :-------------: |:-------------:| :-----:|